-There’s only things that interest me, work, and those trappings of aristocracy that I find worthwhile.
+There are only things that interest me, work, and those trappings of aristocracy that I find worthwhile.
 The very things they’re forced to sell when the money runs out.
 And it always runs out.
 And then all they’re left with is their lovely manners.

 From the Script, Midnight in the Garden of Good and Evil